 Model: Fire Mountain circa 2000.

 This was my first major mountain bike that has now been in my loyal service for almost 10 years.
 Not much remains on the bike that is original, but I’m particularly impressed with the Marzocchi MXC Air forks, which I added in 2002.
 These have soldiered on through wet Lake District winters and hot Australia summers without a hint of complaint.
 The steel frame continues to hold firm, despite numerous crashes and scrapes.
-It made it through the 100km BMC classic last year and this year we will take on the Otway Odyseey together.
+It made it through the 100km BMC classic in 2009 and the 2010 Otway Odyssey.

 Make: Unknown.
 Think it was a old Japanese steel road bike.